aekiss/namelist-check/README.md

 - [x] cf. MOM_SIS_TOPAZ_input.nml
 - [x] cf. MOM output file to show defaults for unspecified values
 - [ ] red sea fix - make generic and also apply to bering str? or just fix both with topg changes and set `redsea_gulfbay_fix=.false.`
-- [ ] is this needed at 1 deg? no other configs other than old access use it.
-DELETE: not in MOM5 code
+- [x] Deleted this from 1deg: not in MOM5 code; no other configs other than old 1deg access use it
 ```
 &bg_diff_lat_dependence_nml
     bg_diff_eq = 1e-06